Search for a heavy Higgs boson decaying into a $Z$ boson and another heavy Higgs boson in the $\ell\ell bb$ and $\ell\ell WW$ final states in $pp$ collisions at $\sqrt{s}$ = 13 TeV with the ATLAS detector: Introduction

 The case in which the heavy Higgs bosons have different masses, in addition to being in an allowed part of the parameter space, is further motivated by electroweak baryogenesis scenarios in the context of the 2HDM~\cite{Dorsch:2014qja,Turok:1990zg,Fromme:2006cm,Basler:2016obg}.
 For 2HDM electroweak baryogenesis to occur, the requirement $m_A > m_H$ is favoured \cite{Dorsch:2014qja} for a strong first-order phase transition to take place in the early universe.
 The $A$ boson mass is also constrained to be less than approximately $ 800$~\GeV, whereas the lighter CP-even Higgs boson, $h$, is required to have properties similar to those of a SM Higgs boson and is assumed to be the Higgs boson with a mass of $125$~\GeV\ that was discovered at the LHC~\cite{Dorsch:2014qja}.
 Under such conditions and for large parts of the 2HDM parameter space, the CP-odd Higgs boson, $A$, decays into $ZH$~\cite{Coleppa:2014hxa,Dorsch:2014qja}.
 At the LHC, the production of the $A$ boson in the relevant 2HDM parameter space proceeds mainly through gluon--gluon fusion and in association with $b$-quarks ($b$-associated production).

 This search for $A\to ZH$ decays uses proton--proton collision data at $\sqrt{s} = 13$~\TeV\ corresponding to an integrated luminosity of 139~fb$^{-1}$ recorded by the ATLAS detector at the LHC.
 The search considers $Z\to \ell\ell$, where $\ell=e,\ \mu$, to take advantage of the clean leptonic final state.
 The $H$ boson is studied in the $H\to bb$ and $H\to WW$ decay channels.
 The $H\to bb$ channel takes advantage of the high branching ratio in large parts of the 2HDM parameter space, especially in the weak decoupling limit, where the $H$ boson decays into weak vector bosons are suppressed.
 The $H\to WW$ decay channel is considered in the case where both $W$ bosons decay hadronically.
 This heavy Higgs boson decay is dominant in parts of the 2HDM parameter space close to, but not exactly at, the weak decoupling limit~\cite{Dorsch:2014qja} and it provides a new way to look for $\ell\ell WW$ resonances in a final state that has been less explored by other LHC searches.
 Both final states considered allow full reconstruction of the $A$ boson's decay kinematics.
 This search considers both the gluon--gluon fusion (see Figure~\ref{fig:llbb:ggA}) and $b$-associated production mechanisms (see Figure~\ref{fig:llbb:bbA}) for the $A\to ZH\to \ell\ell bb$ channel.
-For the $A\to ZH\to \ell\ell WW$ channel, only gluon--gluon fusion production is considered (see Figure~\ref{fig:llWW:ggA}), although the $b$-associated production is still of interest in this channel.
+The $b$-associated production mode of the $A\to ZH\to \ell\ell WW$ channel is theoretically allowed, but leads to more complicated jet combinatorics and would necessitate changing the event reconstruction strategy.
+For this reason, only the gluon--gluon fusion production mode (see Figure~\ref{fig:llWW:ggA}) is considered here.

 This article is organised as follows.
 Section~\ref{sec:atlas} introduces the ATLAS detector.
 A description of the collision and simulated data samples used in this article is given in Section~\ref{sec:samples}.
 The algorithms used to reconstruct the objects used in this search are described in Section~\ref{sec:objects}.
 The event selection and background estimates for the two channels considered and the modelling of the signal are discussed in Sections~\ref{sec:analysis} and \ref{sec:signal}, respectively.
 Section~\ref{sec:systematics} is devoted to the description of the systematic uncertainties.
 The results are discussed in Section~\ref{sec:results} and the conclusions are given in Section~\ref{sec:conclusion}.